Sedona Cowboy Cookouts

 - Dinner Only Hamburger or Vegetarian: $35+tax

-During June, July and August, the plan changes a little because of the heat.
-Lunch on the Trail starts with a 1 1/2 hour trail ride and concludes with lunch at our nicely shaded “Sedona Lookout” cookout site with views of the whole Verde Valley.
+During Spring and Summer, the menu changes a little because of the heat.
+Cowboy Lunch starts with a 1 1/2 hour trail ride and concludes with lunch at our nicely shaded “Sedona Lookout” cookout site with views of the whole Verde Valley.
 The menu also changes to summer cookout fare: grilled hamburgers (beef or veggie) with all the fixings, potato salad with juice bars and watermelon for dessert.

-- Includes 1 1/2 hour trail ride and lunch on the trail or at our cookout site.
+- Includes 1 1/2 hour trail ride and lunch at our cookout site.

 - 250 pound weight limit